sentubiswas013/ReactJs/assets/css/question-01-javascript-simple-answer.md

 ### 22. What is the difference between `async/await` and promises?

-`async/await` is syntactic sugar over promises, making code more readable and easier to debug.
-Promises use `.then()` chains, while `async/await` uses try/catch for error handling and looks like synchronous code.
+**Promise** is the primitive — an object representing a future value.
+**async/await** is syntax sugar over Promises that makes code easier to read and reason about; `await` pauses inside an `async` function and returns the resolved value or throws on rejection.

 ```javascript
 // Promises